FrontendMasters/react-enlightenment/what-is-react.md

 ##### React state

-In order for our `<MyOption>` component to mimic a native `<select>` element we are going to have to add state.
+In order for our `<MySelect>` component to mimic a native `<select>` element we are going to have to add state.
 State typically gets involved when a component contains snapshots of information.
 In regards to our custom `<MyOption>` component, it's state is the currently selected text or the fact that no text is selected at all.
 Note that state will typically involved user or network events.

 State is typically found on the top most component which makes up a UI component.
-Using the `getInitialState` function we can set the default state of our component to `false` by returning a state object (i.e. `return {selected: false};`) when `getInitialState` is invoked.
+Using the `getInitialState()` function we can set the default state of our component to `false` by returning a state object (i.e. `return {selected: false};`) when `getInitialState` is invoked.

 ```javascript
 var MySelect = React.createClass({